nomadicpeople/linux_tutorial/docs/08-Remote-Work/03-Remote-Development_Visual_Code.md

 ## Installation

-1. Install VS Code and this extension pack.
+1. Install VS Code.
 On Windows, be sure to check Add to PATH when asked to Select Additional Tasks during installation.

+2. Open **`Extensions`** menu, search **Remote Development** and click **Install**

-2. Install an OpenSSH compatible SSH client.
+3. Install an OpenSSH compatible SSH client.
 #
 ## Getting Started